christian-schlichtherle/fun-io/README.md

   + `lzma` compresses/decompresses data using the LZMA compression format.
   + `lzma2` compresses/decompresses data using the LZMA2 compression format.
 + `fun-io-jackson`: Depends on [Jackson Databind] to provide the following `Codec` functions in the `Jackson` class:
-  + `jsonCodec` marshals/unmarshals objects to/from JSON using Jackson.
+  + `json` marshals/unmarshals objects to/from JSON using Jackson.
 + `fun-io-jaxb`: Depends on [JAXB] to provide the following `Codec` functions in the `JAXB` class:
-  + `xmlCodec` marshals/unmarshals objects to/from XML using JAXB.
+  + `xml` marshals/unmarshals objects to/from XML using JAXB.
 + `fun-io-xz`: Depends on [XZ for Java] to provide the following compression `Transformation` functions in the `XZ`
   class:
   + `lzma2` compresses/decompresses data using the LZMA2 compression format.